Awarded on Goodreads.

 • Robert Foster, a talented physician who married into Louisiana’s black elite, but had to travel to California and endure long separations from his family, before establishing the medical practice he craved.

-Through these three narratives, representative of so many millions of others, and her rich, supporting research, Wilkerson helps readers actually experience so many nuanced aspects of the migration:
+Through these three narratives, representative of so many millions of others, and Wilkerson’s rich, supporting research, the author helps readers actually experience so many nuanced aspects of this migration:

-We just begin to recognize the myriad ways this migration has left a lasting imprint on contemporary culture, especially in the music we listen to.
+• We just begin to recognize the myriad ways this migration has left a lasting imprint on our contemporary American culture, especially in the music we listen to.

 And the ways in which this massive demographic shift continues to play out today in the politics of our country’s northern cities and southern states.